366 Days

 15

-Cologne, Germany · November 15, 1944 As the Allied offensive ground on west of the Rhine River, dozens of German tank and infantry divisions gathered in assembly areas northwest of the city of Cologne and in the thick forest cover of the Eifel Mountains on this date in 1944.
-Conceived by Adolf Hitler, the plan, […]
+Cologne, Germany • November 15, 1944 As the Allied offensive wore on west of the Rhine River, dozens of German tank and infantry divisions gathered on this date in 1944 in assembly areas northwest of the city of Cologne and in the thick forest cover of the Eiffel mountains.
+Conceived by Adolf Hitler, the multi-stage […]

 16